Okeanos/junit-otel-extension/README.md

     AfterAllCallback --> [*]
 ```

-To be taken into account are, of course, also the [general definitions](https://junit.org/junit5/docs/current/user-guide/#writing-tests-definitions) <!-- markdownlint-disable-line MD013 --> <!-- editorconfig-checker-disable-line -->
+To be taken into account are, of course, also the [general definitions](https://junit.org/junit5/docs/current/user-guide/#writing-tests-definitions)
 and additional bits and pieces that go into the overall integration of tracing tests to facilitate
 accurate representation and information gathering.